cfengine/masterfiles/MPF.md

 ### Specify the agent bundle used for policy update

-The MPF uses `cfe_internal_update_policy_cpv` to update inputs, modules, and plugins on remote agents.
+The MPF uses `cfe_internal_update_policy_cpv` to update inputs and modules on remote agents.
 When new policy is verified by the agent `/var/cfengine/masterfiles/cf_promises_validated` is updated with the current timestamp.
 This file is used by remote agents to avoid unnecessary inspection of all files each time the update policy is triggered.